JeNeSuisPasDave/Selenium-and-TLS/README.md

 ## Certificates

-To exercise the `helloworld-tls` example, you'll need to create a root CA cert and a domain validation cerficate (a server certificate) signed by that CA cert.
+To exercise the `helloworld-tls` example, you'll need to create a root CA cert and a domain validation certificate (a server certificate) signed by that CA cert.

 ## Credit